jhamlet/node-infuse/README.md

 usage: infuse INPUT_PATH OUPUT_PATH [options]

-INPUT_PATH     File to read.
+INPUT_PATH     File or directory to read.
-OUPUT_PATH     File to write.
+OUPUT_PATH     File or directory to write to.
 If not specified, write to STDOUT.

 options:
    -N, --no-minify               Do not minify the output.
 Essentially, set `beautify` for
                                  the UglifyJS output.
-   -F, --force                   If OUTPUT_PATH already exists, overwrite it.
    -D, --define SYMBOL[=VALUE]   Replace all instances of the specified SYMBOL with VALUE.
-                                 If VALUE is not given, that evaluates to SYMBOL=true.
+                                 If VALUE is not given, SYMBOL will be set to true.
-                                 Otherwise, VALUE will be JSON parsed, and if that fails, it will be used as a plain string.
+                                 Otherwise, VALUE will be a JSON parsed value, or plain string.
 Can be specified multiple times.
    -d, --define-module NAME      Will load the NAMEd module (as per require()) and 'define'
                                  all exported properties.
-Note: if you are requiring a path relative to the current working directory, be sure to start your path with a './', just as you would for a node require statement.
+NOTE: if you are requiring a path relative to the current working directory, be sure to start your path with a './', just as you would for a node require statement.
 Can be specified multiple times.